Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

-The repeated-signal problem requires programs to continually change their response to an environmental signal, producing the appropriate output each of the $K$ times that signal is repeated.
+The signal-counting problem requires programs to continually change their response to an environmental signal, producing the appropriate output each of the $K$ times that signal is repeated.
 Programs output responses by executing one of $K$ response instructions.
-For example, if a program receives two signals from the environment during evaluation (\textit{i.e.}, $K=2$), the program should execute \code{Response-1} after the first signal and \code{Response-2} after the second signal.
+For example, if a program receives two signals from the environment during evaluation (\textit{i.e.}, $K=2$), the program should execute \code{Response-1} after the first signal and \code{Response-2} after the second signal; aside from executing the correct response instruction, no other output is necessary after receiving an environmental signal.

 We provide programs \RepeatSigTaskCpuTimePerSignal\ time steps to respond to each environmental signal.
+During each time step, each of a program's active threads execute a single instruction.
 Once the allotted time expires or the program outputs a response, the program's threads of execution reset, resulting in a loss of all thread-local memory; \textit{only} the contents of the global memory buffer and each program module's regulatory state persist.
 The environment then produces the next signal (identical to each previous environmental signal) to which the program may respond.
 A program \textit{must} use the global memory buffer or genetic regulation to correctly shift its response to each subsequent environmental signal.
 Evaluation continues in this way until the program correctly responds to each of the $K$ environmental signals or until the program executes an incorrect response.
 A program's fitness equals the number of consecutive correct responses given during evaluation, and a program is considered a solution if it correctly responds to all $K$ environmental signals.